a-little-hoof/a-little-hoof.github.io/_pages/about copy.md

 ---
-layout: archive
+permalink: /
 title: "About me"
-permalink: /about/
+excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---